 What Are the Differences Between Compensatory and Punitive Damages?

-One main difference between compensatory and punitive damages is that each is designed to have different affects to the two opposing sides of a personal injury claim.
-Compensatory damages are given to the injured victim to help pay for medical expenses and other damages created, while punitive damages are meant to penalize the at-fault party.
+The primary difference between compensatory and punitive damages is their intended effects on the two opposing sides of a personal injury claim.
+Compensatory damages are intended to help the injured victim, while punitive damages are meant to penalize the at-fault party.
 Additionally, compensatory damages are much more common than punitive damages.

-Some Examples When These Damages Could Be Awarded
+Some Examples of When These Damages Could Be Awarded

 - Car crashes